fbef0102/Sourcemod-Plugins/helpmenu/readme.md

 		// Show 'Don't display again' and 'Display again next time' item in the menu. sm_helpmenu_do_not_display "1"

-		// Shows the map rotation in the menu. sm_helpmenu_rotation "0"

 		// Show 'Join our steam group' item in the menu. sm_helpmenu_steam_group "1"